yasircse/webpack2reactboilerplate/README.md

 # React Boilerplate using Webpack 2
-Objective : To design a boilerplate for a React js Project using Webpack 2
+<h4>Objective</h4> : To design a boilerplate for a React js Project using Webpack 2
 Level: intermediate
 Webpack version: 2.6.1
 Resources: Official Webpack Documentation